Fyyre/directntapi/README.md

 See usage.txt for details.

-May someone find a value in this nine year old code =>
+May someone find a value in this nine year old project =>

 Be well,